GoogleChrome/web.dev/content/fast/remove-unused-code/codelab-remove-unused-code.md

 faster.

 There are also instances when a particular library is used, but where there may be a simpler alternative.
-The concept of removing **unneeded libraries** will also be explored later in this tutorial.
+The concept of removing **unneeded libraries** is explored later in this tutorial.

 ## Analyzing the bundle